iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 ### The NIEM data model and RDF {#niem-and-rdf}

-The [NIEM Naming and Design Rules (NDR)]({{page.ndr-href}}) is the main document that explains the meaning of NIEM&endash;conformant XML schemas and XML instance documents.
+The [NIEM Naming and Design Rules (NDR)]({{page.ndr-href}}) is the main document that explains the meaning of NIEM&ndash;conformant XML schemas and XML instance documents.
 The framework that the NIEM NDR relies on for meaning is the Resource Description Framework (RDF), which defines a data model that is the basis for Semantic Web technologies.
 NIEM defines the meaning of conformant XML schemas